 I couldn’t find a third employment option, so I started my own company in 2003 and called it On Time HVAC.
 The first few years were slow going, so I filled the time by taking classes.
 I learned much, including how much I needed to learn.
 I was a top technician working for others.
 I was busted down to trainee working for myself.
 And train I did.
 A few years and a few hundred hours of training later, I got my groove back.

 Some of that training included a ten day building science course put on by the CBPCA.
 One of their instructors kept referring to “high performance buildings” and “high performance heating and air conditioning”.
 I never really cared for my original business name, not to mention the original truck lettering.
 (Please don’t mention it.)
 So in 2005 I changed the business name and, mercifully, the truck.
-(I’ve since graduated to a full-size Ford Transit.)
+I’ve now drive an unmarked full-size 2015 Ford Transit.

 The rest is history in the making, or so I hope.
 As much as I’d like to, I’m not going to turn the tide of corruption that plagues this and most other trades.
 The powers that be just don’t care what a one-man HVAC contractor or his website says.
 However, you might care.
 Read this site’s many enlightening pages and the history I make might be the better heating and air conditioning related future you enjoy.